real-links/code-challenge-2025/README.md

 - The user can enter a string of characters into an input field.
 - The user can see a list of anagrams of the input string.
 - The user can see a message if there are no anagrams of the input string.

+### UI

+- Hide the anagram listing feature behind an authentication guard
+- Only allow users to log in with a "Login with Gmail" button
+- Use a modern UI library and framework prefereably Next.js with HeroUI
+- Make sure that the UI is very intuitive and easy to interact with

 ### Test Cases